Narwallets/meta-pool/docs/index.md

   * LP-providers (default 20 G-SKASH per each SKASH fee received)
 * Approve stake-loans to struggling validators

 Half of treasury funds must be used for DAO expansion and maintenance.
-The other 50% can be user for expansion by presenting proposals, o can be moved to the dividends-pool (once a month).
+The other 50% can be user for expansion by presenting proposals, or can be moved to the dividends-pool (once a month).

 The Dividends-pool is a SKASH/G-SKASH liquidity pool allowing G-SKASH owners to burn G-SKASH to obtain SKASH.
 This pool sets a base-price for G-SKASH tokens.
 When users vote to add SKASH to the dividends-pool, G-SKASH base-price is incremented.
 Users can also vote to remove SKASH from the dividends-pool back to the treasury, lowering the G-SKASH base price.